 Criteria and Steps to Apply

 - Candidates are to be in Year 5 and less than 12 years of age on 31 December of the examination year.

-- Candidates must submit a 300 to 500 word autobiographical essay indicating their special interests and the contribution they would make to the life of the College.
+- Candidates portfolio must include a 300 to 500 word autobiographical essay indicating their special interests and the contribution they would make to the life of the College.

 - Successful candidates will be required to take Music as an elective subject.